 00:09:16 because it's the function that drives invention Yes

-00:09:20 and one characteristic which is not always clear from the outside is that invention has a kind of ramped quality about
+00:09:20 and one characteristic which is not always clear from the outside is that invention has a kind of ramp quality about

-00:09:34 bit more challenging where you have to new something you know something but the actual process of taking the idea
+00:09:34 bit more challenging whereas you have to knew something know something but the actual process of taking the idea

 00:09:40 and taking it all the way to what we call a product

-00:09:43 but even more so to him work that you know where lots of people want it is very expensive
+00:09:43 but even more so to a market where lots of people want it is very expensive

 00:09:48 and very difficult in fact so that at the end science becomes technology if people want the function that it provides